-Committee on Merchant Marine and Fisheries of House of Representatives abolished and its jurisdiction transferred by House Resolution No. 6, One Hundred Fourth Congress, Jan.
-4, 1995.
-Committee on Merchant Marine and Fisheries of House of Representatives treated as referring to Committee on National Security of House of Representatives, in case of provisions relating to interoceanic canals, Merchant Marine Academy and State Maritime Academies, or national security aspects of merchant marine, by section 1(b)(3) of Pub.
+Abolition of House Committee on Merchant Marine and Fisheries resentatives, in case of provisions relating to interoceanic canals, Merchant Marine Academy and State Maritime Academies, or national security aspects of merchant marine, by section 1(b)(3) of Pub.
 L. 104-14, set out as a note preceding section 21 of Title 2, The Congress.